This print depicts Heirinji Temple, an active Zen temple in Saitama Prefecture dating from 1375; it is famous for its spectacular fall colors.

 About the Artist

-Shiro Kasamatsu (笠松 紫浪, 1898 – 1991) was a Japanese engraver and print maker trained in the Shin-Hanga and Sōsaku-Hanga styles of woodblock printing.
+Shiro Kasamatsu (笠松 紫浪, 1898-1991) was a Japanese engraver and print maker trained and excelling in the Shin-Hanga and Sōsaku-Hanga styles of woodblock printing.

-Kasamatsu was born in Tokyo in 1898, he was apprenticed at the age of 13 to Kaburagi Kiyokata (1878–1973), a traditional master of bijin-ga.
+Shiro was born in Tokyo in 1898, and was apprenticed at the age of 13 to Kaburagi Kiyokata (1878–1973), a traditional master of bijin-ga.
 Kasamatsu however took an interest in landscape and was given the pseudonym “Shiro” by his teacher.
 Kasamatsu made woodblock prints for the publisher Shōzaburō Watanabe from 1919 until the late 1940s.
-Almost all the woodblocks were destroyed in a fire in Watanabe’s print shop following the Great Kanto Earthquake of 1923.
+All of the earlier woodblocks were destroyed in a fire in Watanabe’s print shop following the Great Kanto Earthquake of 1923.
 Around 50 prints were published by Watanabe by the late 1940s.
 Kasamatsu began to partner with Unsodo in Kyoto from the 1950s and produced nearly 102 prints by 1960.
-He also began to print and publish on his own in the Sōsaku-Hanga style, producing nearly 80 Sōsaku-Hanga prints between 1955 and 1965 (pencil numbered editions).
+He also began to print and publish on his own in the Sōsaku-Hanga style, producing nearly 80 Sōsaku-Hanga prints between 1955 and 1965 (pencil signed and numbered editions).